The International Human Rights Framework on the Right of Peaceful Assembly

 In its 2014 Concluding Observations on Chile, the Human Rights Committee did not address the right of peaceful assembly.

 In 2016, however, the UN Special Rapporteur on the right to freedom of peaceful assembly and of association noted several reports of excessive use of force by the police in the context of protests by indigenous peoples calling for the respect of their rights, especially land rights.
 The Special Rapporteur considered the framework regulating the right to peaceful assembly in Chile to be a de facto authorisation regime.
 He recommended that Chile adopt new legislation that required, at most, prior notification of peaceful assemblies, with the exception of spontaneous assemblies, which should be exempt from notification requirements.

 Chile did not address the issue of peaceful assembly in its 2019 Universal Periodic Review under the Human Rights Council.

 There has been no case involving the right of peaceful assembly in Chile in recent years.

 Views of Civil Society

-In its report on Chile for 2019, Freedom House stated that:
+In its report on Chile covering 2018, Freedom House stated that: